pmarches/monitorPowerToMQTT/README.md

 - Reduce power usage because we seem to draw too much for the masterbus
   - Reduce BLE power usage esp_bredr_tx_power_set
   - Go to sleep when solar panels are off
+  - Turn off the micro controller LED to save power

 - Add support for mDNS lookup of the MQTT broker
 - Augment the MPPT data with stats such as max yield, min/max battery voltage
 - Make the values more human readable instead of the basic registers?
 Maybe put the registers in one topic, and the human readable in other topics?

 Data augmentation
 ==